8 Mortgage Debt Relief Solutions for Homeowners

 Expert Verified

-Homeowners struggling with underwater mortgages can find some relief in the form of mortgage debt relief and forgiveness programs.
+Homeowners struggling with underwater mortgages can find some help in the form of mortgage debt relief and forgiveness programs.
 If you are struggling with financial challenges, these programs can help.

-Luckily, there are many mortgage debt relief options available, including the cancellation of debt and tax relief.
-If you are struggling to make payments on your mortgage, there are other ways to resolve the situation before you consider foreclosure.
+Luckily, there are many mortgage debt relief options available, including debt cancellation and property tax relief.
+If you are struggling to make mortgage payments, there are other ways to resolve the situation before you consider foreclosure.

 Mortgage debt relief is a set of strategies that can help you reduce your debt, restructure your loan, or reduce your monthly payments so you can salvage the situation and work things out.